 Welcome to the home of life insurance tips.
-Find a guide to help you with all decisions involving life insurance
+Find a guide to help with all your decisions involving life insurance.

 Before you buy: Comparing, applying and avoiding rip-offs

 Before you seek out life insurance advice, make sure you understand how to assess good and bad advice.
 Read more…

 Life insurance has a few traps if you're not careful.
 Make sure you know what they are and how to avoid them.
 Read more…

 Find out what a life insurance premium waiver clause is and how you can benefit.
 Read more…

 Currently own a policy?
 Cancelling, switching and planning for the future.